ResidentTenko/Android-Wishlist-App/README.md

 Submitted by: **Fidel Ojimba**

-**Wishlist** is a wishlist app that helps the user keep track of what they want to buy.
+**Wishlist** is an Android mobile application designed to assist users in keeping track of items they wish to purchase.

 Time spent: **15** hours spent in total